Anarr/greenjade-task/README.md

 ###### Part 3
     I think we must use searching algorithms here.
-    While I thinked about the part 3 and research it on interner there is bfs and dfs algorithms which exactly use for find path for out of maze.
+    While I thinked about the part 3 and research it on internet there is bfs and dfs algorithms which exactly use for find path for out of maze.